progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--These are some commonly used workflows that are possible with a distributed system like Git, but you can see that many variations are possible to suit your particular real-world workflow.
 Now that you can (I hope) determine which workflow combination may work for you, I’ll cover some more specific examples of how to accomplish the main roles that make up the different flows.-->

 Wir haben jetzt einige übliche Workflows besprochen, die in einem distribuierten System wie Git möglich sind.
 Natürlich kann man sie mannigfaltig abwandeln und miteinander kombinieren, um sie an ein spezielles reales Projekt und Team anzupassen.
-Nachdem Du jetzt hoffentlich in der Lage bist, dir einen Workflow vorzustellen, der für dich selbst Sinn macht, gehen wir auf einige etwas spezifischere Beispiele ein und darauf, wie man die verschiedenen Rollen umsetzen kann, die die Workflows ausmachen.
+Nachdem Du jetzt hoffentlich in der Lage bist, Dir einen Workflow vorzustellen, der für dich selbst Sinn macht, gehen wir auf einige etwas spezifischere Beispiele ein und darauf, wie man die verschiedenen Rollen umsetzen kann, die die Workflows ausmachen.

 <!--## Contributing to a Project ##-->
 ## An einem Projekt mitarbeiten ##